chinapedia/wikipedia.abstract.en/Page/Death.md

 Misdiagnosed

-Wiertz_burial.jpg's painting of a man buried alive]] There are many anecdotal references to people being declared dead by physicians and then "coming back to life", sometimes days later in their own coffin, or when embalming procedures are about to begin.
+'s painting of a man buried alive]] There are many anecdotal references to people being declared dead by physicians and then "coming back to life", sometimes days later in their own coffin, or when embalming procedures are about to begin.
 From the mid-18th century onwards, there was an upsurge in the public's fear of being mistakenly buried alive,[26] and much debate about the uncertainty of the signs of death.
 Various suggestions were made to test for signs of life before burial, ranging from pouring vinegar and pepper into the corpse's mouth to applying red hot pokers to the feet or into the rectum.[27]
 Writing in 1895, the physician J.C.
 Ouseley claimed that as many as 2,700 people were buried prematurely each year in England and Wales, although others estimated the figure to be closer to 800.[28]

 In cases of electric shock, cardiopulmonary resuscitation (CPR) for an hour or longer can allow stunned nerves to recover, allowing an apparently dead person to survive.
 People found unconscious under icy water may survive if their faces are kept continuously cold until they arrive at an emergency room.[29]
 In science fiction scenarios where such technology is readily available, real death is distinguished from reversible death.